Meet the people of Cool Davis!

-Meet the Cool Davis Foundation Board of Directors!
+The Cool Davis Board of Directors, staff and lead volunteers form the core leadership for the Cool Davis Coalition and Campaigns.
 The role of the board is to support and promote the mission of Cool Davis in the community.
-Cool Davis also benefits from the advice and guidance of a Council of Advisors.
+Cool Davis also benefits from the advice and guidance of a Council of Advisors

 Dick and Carol Bourne

 Dick’s education includes a liberal arts degree from Amherst College and mechanical engineering degrees from West Virginia University (BS) and Stanford University (MS).